rhdtownsend/msg/docs/source/user-guide/grid-voids.rst

 ---------------------

-Most spectral synthesis codes require that the underlying model atmosphere be in hydrostatic equilbrium(footnote) --- that is, the outward radiative acceleration in the atmosphere,
+Most spectral synthesis codes require that the underlying model atmosphere be in hydrostatic equilibrium --- that is, the outward radiative acceleration in the atmosphere,

 .. math::